MOHAMED-RG/house-price-prediction-ml/README.md

 Random Forest significantly improved prediction performance.

 ### Results
+* MAE: 32294
 * R² Score: 0.81

 ---

-## 3. Hyperparameter Tuning using GridSearchCV
+## 3. Hyperparameter Tuning (GridSearchCV - Experimental)

-GridSearchCV was used to optimize the Random Forest model.
+GridSearchCV was used during development to explore different hyperparameters for the Random Forest model.

+However, it did not lead to a significant improvement over the baseline Random Forest model.
+Therefore, it was used only for experimentation.

 ## Best Parameters